 You can clearly see how inflation and the overall poor rate of interest can impact your bank balance.
 However, there is more money being lost here than you may realise.
 If you choose to invest in these accounts instead of diversified long term investments you are losing even more money.

 Even if you are investing a small amount of money into the stock market each month (the same amount you may be putting into a traditional savings account) you are likely to earn a significantly higher amount in the long term than if you were to keep doing what you are doing.
 That is lost income to you.

 But You Don’t Want to Invest?

-Many people do not know how to invest in the markets.
+Many people do not know how to invest in the markets correctly.
 They think that all stocks are too risky.
 They may believe it is too costly to get started.
 All of these misunderstandings can negatively impact your long-term goals.
-To avoid this, why not work with a financial adviser?
-He or she can provide you with clear, objective, independent advice and strategies to guide you into making money rather than losing money through your investments.
+To avoid this, work with an experienced financial adviser.
+He or she can provide you with clear, objective, independent advice and strategies to guide you into making money rather than losing money through your banking relationships.

 To learn how to choose a great financial adviser, download our free guide.